Keep the Outdoor Party Going Year-Round With the Best Patio Heaters

-I’m not the only one on the hunt for the best patio heater: The New York Times found that searches increased more than 70 percent in August 2020 compared to 2019.
-Manufacturers have responded to the demand with a slew of slick new designs that serve a wide range of needs, but retailers are having trouble keeping up.
-“With the increased enthusiasm for outdoor living and supply-chain issues, shoppers who are seriously considering a purchase should plan to buy sooner rather than later,” says Emily McGee, a spokesperson for the Hearth, Patio & Barbecue Association (HPBA).
+The hunt for the best patio heater has been a popular one since 2020.
+(That fall, The New York Times found that searches had increased more than 70% compared to the previous year.)
+Manufacturers responded to the demand with a slew of slick new designs serving a wide range of needs, and the trend doesn’t seem to be lagging.
+“With the increased enthusiasm for outdoor living and supply chain issues, shoppers who are seriously considering a purchase should plan to buy sooner rather than later,” says Emily McGee, a spokesperson for the Hearth, Patio & Barbecue Association (HPBA).

 - Best for colder climates: Amazon Basics Outdoor Patio Heater